PeptoneLtd/pepkalc/README.md

 Should you have questions related to scientific and industrial implications of **pepkalc**, please contact us at support@peptone.io.

+## Acknowledgments
+Authors thank Alison Lowndes and Carlo Ruiz, (NVIDIA Corporation) for facilitating collaboration and access to DGX-1 supercomputing node.

 ## References
 **pepkalc** is based on ongoing scientific research of [Frans A.A.
 Mulder Laboratory at Aarhus University (Denmark)](http://inano.au.dk/about/research-groups/laboratory-for-biomolecular-nmr-spectroscopy/) and [Peptone - The Protein Intelligence Company](https://peptone.io) into protein electrostatics in unfolded state and development of numerical methods for biophysical characterization of Intrinsically Disordered Proteins.